Network and firewall requirements for Neat

 The firewall requirements on Neat Bar and Neat Pad* differ depending on the software version running on these devices.
 Until April 2020, Neat software versions required multiple network resources to be accessible for the initial configuration process.
 After April 2020, Neat simplified its network requirements.
 When Neat devices are shipped out from manufacturing locations, some may be running pre-April 2020 firmware.
 For simplicity and to avoid any confusion, this article only describes the network requirements for newer (post April 2020) software releases.
 All Neat devices will upgrade to the latest software version once connected to the network.

-If you continue to encounter issues after opening the network ports above, please reach out to Neat’s technical support team at support@neat.no.
+If you continue to encounter issues after opening the network ports above, please reach out to Neat’s technical support team at

 *All Neat Boards and Neat Bar Pros were manufactured after April 2020 and therefore this article (with newer firewall requirements) applies to them.